OBarronCS/seabox/README.md

 # Seabox

 Seabox is a wrapper around various `podman` commands to simplify creating Linux environments using containers.
-This allows you to quickly spin up different Linux distributions to install and run software in.
+This allows you to spin up workspaces with different Linux distributions to install and run software in, providing flexibility to create independent contexts that suit the needs of given software workflows and toolchains.

 Seabox is modeled after [distrobox](https://github.com/89luca89/distrobox) and [toolbx](https://github.com/containers/toolbox), allowing you to instantiate OCI images for use as standalone environments with host integration.
-Seabox has a couple adjuments - it uses rootful podman to run containers, is less tightly integrated with the host (such as no default mounting of host root and home directories), and has minimal container initialization.
+Seabox has a couple adjustments - it uses rootful podman to run containers, is less tightly integrated with the host (such as no default mounting of host root and home directories), and has minimal container initialization.

 ## Install
 ```sh